nablang/nablang/doc/nabla/basic-syntax.md

 and can delegate methods

     class Foo
-      delegate bar as Bar # delegate on bar, can search methods on bar (will do a class check of Bar) end
+      delegate bar as Bar # delegate on bar, can search methods on bar (also checks if bar is Bar) end

 delegate is like `include`, so `obj.class_of?
 Klass` checks inclusion of both `include` and `delegate`. for specific checks, use `class_include?` and `class_delegate?`.

-how about if we delegate only a part of the methods? -- we don't
+how about if we delegate only a part of the methods? -- the syntax can't bare so much... we can do this instead:

     class Foo
       ['foo', 'bar', 'baz'].each -> x
-        :def x -> args
+        :def x -> [*args]
           :bar.send "#{x}" args
         end
       end